bioconda/bioconda.github.io/_sources/recipes/hail/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Hail is an open\-source\, general\-purpose\, Python\-based data analysis tool with additional data types and methods for working with genomic data.
+   Hail is Python\-based data analysis tool for working with genomic data.

    :homepage: https://hail.is